-Microeconomics is the study of how individual consumers and producers make "rational" decisions and how they interact in markets.
+Microeconomics studies how individual consumers and producers make "rational" decisions and how they interact in markets.
 This introductory course covers the principles of microeconomic theory, including price theory and the laws of supply and demand, market structures of the American economy, analysis of the firm and resource allocation, and current domestic economic issues.
-This course introduces you to the fundamentals of microeconomic principles; examines their applications to the decisions of both consumers and producers; and evaluates the consequences of those decisions for society as a whole.
-Your ability to apply economic concepts to real world events would also benefit greatly from regularly reading the Economist, the Wall Street Journal, Business Week, or other similar publications.
+This course introduces you to the fundamentals of microeconomic principles; examines their applications to the decisions of consumers and producers; and evaluates the consequences for society as a whole.
+Regularly reading the Economist, the Wall Street Journal, Business Week, and other similar publications would benefit your ability to apply economic concepts to realworld events.

 This course has an Embedded Peer Tutor (EPE); Rebekah Nachian.
 She will provide support in understanding the materials presented and will help you achieve a better grade in the class.
-The class begins on January 22th and is a 16-week course.
+The class begins on January 21th and is a 17-week course.
 If you are enrolled in the class, you should be able to access the Canvas and the online platforms.
 This is a face-to-face class and your work will be completed in the class as well as through Canvas.